jamarphi/pen_engine/README.md

 in this scenario for Windows and Linux, 8 available texture slots for Mac.
 There are 8 slots available for Android and IOS as well.

+For Mac and IOS there is a limit of 32 layers that can be rendered to the screen.
+Each layer consists of 10,000 vertices.
+For most use cases there will be usually one layer for the GUI, one layer for the pixel buffer, and the other 30 layers for non-fixed items such as 3D sprites.

 When doing cross platform development, your file names for assets can only contain:

     - Lowercase letters